-Transactions within the wholly-owned group
+Transactions within the Arab Bank plc group

 During the financial year, the Company engaged in banking transactions with Arab Bank plc, and its wholly owned subsidiaries.
 All transactions were on normal terms and conditions.
 Balances with these companies are disclosed in the relevant notes to the financial statements.